khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 4 line 19 "spiky" again, imprecise

+------------ TODO ----------- : Can we still change something to make it a tad more precise?
+And then say that it is precise enough?

 > Page 4, lines 21-24.
 I'm really confused about the degrees of freedom.
 Are you all loading in all observations from all cells?
 If so, the assumption of the statistical test that these are independent observations is violated.
 Many of these values were measured in the same cells with different current levels, so they are clearly not independent measurements.
 The analysis should essentially contain one observation per cell.
 (One "gain" value or number of spikes to some stimulus, etc..)
 Or could do a multi-variate ANOVA...

+We did in fact run a linear model with repeated measures that may be vaguely described as multi-variate ANOVA; see responses above.

 > Page 4: Lines 27, 28: This sentence is missing conjunctions "in order to map their amplitude transfer function" ?

 > Page 4: Lines 27, 28: What exactly is meant by the amplitude transfer function or amplitude tuning?
 Is there an equation?

+-------------------- TODO -------------------: Make sure this piece refers to the equation again.

 > Page 4, lines 27 - 33: what figure panels are being described here?